Strictly Come Dancing: Premiere postponed following death of Queen Elizabeth II

 The BBC also confirmed that Paddington 2 will be shown on Monday 19 September following the coverage of Her Majesty’s funeral.

-So, when will Strictly make its return to the silver screen?
-Here’s everything you need to know about the return of the show.
+So, when will Strictly make its return?
+Here’s everything you need to know.

 When will Strictly Come Dancing return?